-To this end, the new provisions provide for 2 periods of detention which must precede an internal search.
+To this end, the new provisions provide for 2 periods of detention which must, in the absence of consent, precede an internal search.
 The purpose of these periods of detention is to allow any suspicious substances suspected of being internally concealed by a person to be naturally eliminated without the need for internal search - s219T and s219U.